theripper93/libChangelogs/README.md

 Blue: Minor

 # How to include changelogs in your module:
-Including a changelog is very simple, just call the `libChangelogs.register()` in the `libChangelogsReady` hook
+Including a changelog is very simple, just call the `libChangelogs.register()` in the `libChangelogsReady` hook.
+Since changelogs is registered on a custom hook you don't need to check if the module is active before you register your changelog

 ```js
 /**